Price of stability: Background and milestones

-The price of stability was first studied by A. Schulz and N. Stier-Moses while the term was coined by E. Anshelevich et al. Schulz and Stier-Moses focused on equilibria in a selfish routing game in which edges have capacities.
-Anshelevich et al. studied network design games and showed that a pure strategy Nash equilibrium always exists and the price of stability of this game is at most the nth harmonic number in directed graphs.
-For undirected graphs Anshelevich and others presented a tight bound on the price of stability of 4/3 for a single source and two players case.
+The price of stability was first studied by A. Schulz and N. Stier-Moses, while the term was coined by E. Anshelevich et al. Schulz and Stier-Moses focused on equilibria in a selfish routing game in which edges have capacities.
+Anshelevich et al. studied network design games and showed that a pure strategy Nash equilibrium always exists with the price of stability in this game being at most the nth harmonic number in directed graphs.
+For undirected graphs, Anshelevich et al. presented a tight bound on the price of stability of 4/3 for a single source and two players case.
 Jian Li has proved that for undirected graphs with a distinguished destination to which all players must connect the price of stability of the Shapely network design game is $O(\log n/\log\log n)$ where $n$ is the number of players.
 On the other hand, the price of anarchy is about $n$ in this game.